 Ever since August 2012, Sudan and South Sudan have been fighting near the areas along the border between the two countries and crossing over from one country into the other is extremely dangerous.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to South Sudan, since it covers not only the costs medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to South Sudan, since it covers not only the costs of medical problems but also theft and loss of valuables.